Łomża: World War II

 In June 1941, at the onset of the Russian campaign Łomża was captured by the Wehrmacht and used as a communications hub by the German forces.
 Hundreds of Poles, including those initially held in the local prison and local Polish intelligentsia, were murdered in large massacres in nearby villages of Sławiec, Jeziorko and Pniewo in 1942–1943.
 The Jewish population of Łomża, which numbered 9,000 at the beginning of the war, was almost entirely wiped out, murdered at a nearby forest or sent to the Auschwitz concentration camp to be murdered there.
 Only a few dozen survived.
 Since 1943, the Sicherheitspolizei carried out deportations of Poles including teenage boys from the local prison to the Stutthof concentration camp.

+The Polish underground resistance movement organized secret education, military training, medical courses, published Polish underground press, organized aid for Polish prisoners of war, and conducted guerrilla warfare.
+Even teenagers participated in the resistance.
+Several resistance members were arrested by the Soviets.
+In 1941 the local resistance was weakened when the Soviets arrested its commander.

 The Red Army fought back and successfully captured Łomża on 13 September 1944.
-Afterwards the city was restored to Poland.
+Afterwards the city was restored to Poland, although with a Soviet-installed communist regime, which remained in power until the Fall of Communism in the 1980s.

 Recent period

+On 21 May 1945, the Polish anti-communist resistance broke into the communist prison in Łomża.
+In the following years, the resistance remained active in Łomża, including the local organizations Bracia Atomów, Polska Armia Powstańcza (Polish Insurgent Army) and Młodzi Patrioci Polscy (Young Polish Patriots), which engaged in educational and sabotage activities.

 Between 1946 and 1975, the oldest part of the city was rebuilt.
 New housing estates came into existence along with several industrial plants, among them Łomża cotton and furniture factories and starch manufacturer PEPEES, as well as municipal thermal power station.
 The city transit system was also established during this time.
 By the beginning of the 1970s, the population had reached almost 30,000 inhabitants.
 It was the capital of the Łomża Voivodeship from 1975 to 1998.